sophiebatten123/SudokuGame/README.md

 - In the future the website would benefit from a "Lives Lost" section to avoid the user guessing answers.

- - In the future the website would benefit from an "online leader board” allowing users to compete against friends in an attempt to sole the puzzles in the quickest time.
+ - In the future the website would benefit from an "online leader board” allowing users to compete against friends in an attempt to solve the puzzles in the quickest time.

  # Manual Testing